Configuring Evergreen ILS as an authentication provider for OpenAthens

 Display name

-The name of the connection as it will appear at our authentication point when there is a choice of connector.
+Name of the connection, as it will appear in our authentication point when there is a choice of connector.

 Description

-The description of the connection as it will appear at our authentication point when there is a choice of connector
+Description of the connection, as it will appear in our authentication point when there is a choice of connector.

 Connection ID

-The connection ID that needs to be specified in the API call payload.
-Pass this to your IT colleague before they begin their implementation.
+The connection ID that must be specified in the API call payload.
+Pass this to your IT team before they begin implementation.

 Connection URI

 The domain specific URI where the API will be expecting the POST.
-Pass this to your IT colleague before they begin their implementation.
+Pass this to your IT team before they begin implementation.

 Callback URL

-An address in your site or application that users will be sent to for authentication (see: Implementing the API connector in your code)
+An address in your site or application to which users will be sent for authentication.
+See Implementing the API connector in your code.

 Status

-Changes to the status usually take effect within a few minutes.
+Changes to status usually take effect within a few minutes.

 Create local accounts